Star-River-Studios/Promised-World-Client/README_EN.md

     - The Windows version is built-in, while macOS and Linux users need to install it manually using package managers.

 ### 2-3 Client Installation Tutorial (using Prism Launcher as example)
-- Manual Installation
-  1. First download the client modpack file (.mrpack format) from [Github Release](https://github.com/Star-River-Studios/Promised-World-Client/releases/latest) or [Modrinth](https://modrinth.com/project/promised-world-client/versions)
+1. First download the client modpack file (.mrpack format) from [Github Release](https://github.com/Star-River-Studios/Promised-World-Client/releases/latest)
 2. Open the launcher and click `Add Instance`
 3. In the new instance interface, select the `Import` option from the left navigation bar
 4. In the import interface, click the `Browse` button below and select the downloaded modpack file
-  5. Click `OK` to start importing
-  6. Wait for the import to complete (required mods, textures, shaders and other resources will be automatically downloaded during this process)
-  7. Launch the game
-- Launcher Installation
-  1. Open the launcher and click `Add Instance`
-  2. In the new instance interface, select the `Modrinth` option from the left navigation bar
-  3. In the Modrinth interface, search for `Promised World Client` and select it
-  4. In the `Selected Version` section below, choose the latest version
 5. Click `OK` to start importing
 6. Wait for the import to complete (required mods, textures, shaders and other resources will be automatically downloaded during this process)
 7. Launch the game

 ## III.
 Player Community
 - [QQ](https://qm.qq.com/q/qZ2TJ0lZdK)